clicknium/clicknium-docs/doc/tutorial/extensions/extensions.md

 # Automation Extensions

+## Overview
+This section is about Clicknium extensions.
 **For web browser and Java applications, it's necessary to install extensions for better automation performance.**

 ## Browser Extensions